-Dialectical Behavior Therapy (DBT) For Addiction
+Dialectical Behavior Therapy (DBT) for Substance Abuse

 Common DBT skills for addiction treatment include: